Minecraft: Survival mode

-In Survival mode, players have to gather natural resources such as wood and stone found in the environment in order to craft certain blocks and items.
-Depending on the difficulty, monsters spawn in darker areas outside a certain radius of the character, requiring players to build a shelter in order to survive at night.
-The mode also has a health bar which is depleted by attacks from mobs, falls, drowning, falling into lava, suffocation, starvation, and other events.
-Players also have a hunger bar, which must be periodically refilled by eating food in-game unless the player is playing on peaceful difficulty.
-If the hunger bar is empty, the player starves.
-Health replenishes when players have a full hunger bar or continuously on peaceful.
+In Survival mode, players gather natural resources such as wood and stone to craft blocks and items.
+Depending on the difficulty setting, monsters spawn in darker areas outside a radius of the character, requiring players to build shelter to survive at night.
+The mode has a health bar that depletes from mob attacks, falls, drowning, burning, suffocation, starvation, and other hazards, while a hunger bar must be periodically refilled by eating unless playing on peaceful difficulty.
+At 6 units or lower on the hunger bar, players can no longer sprint, at zero they starve, and at 18 or higher, health passively regenerates.

-Upon losing all health, players die.
-The items in the players' inventories are dropped unless the game is reconfigured not to do so.
-Players then re-spawn at their spawn point, which by default is where players first spawn in the game and can be changed by sleeping in a bed or using a respawn anchor.
-Dropped items can be recovered if players can reach them before they despawn after 5 minutes.
-Players may acquire experience points (commonly referred to as "xp" or "exp") by killing mobs and other players, mining, smelting ores, animal breeding, and cooking food.
-Experience can then be spent on enchanting tools, armor and weapons.
-Enchanted items are generally more powerful, last longer, or have other special effects.
+Losing all health kills the player, dropping their inventory items unless the game is reconfigured otherwise, and respawning them at their spawn point, which is, by default, set at the place where players first spawn in the world, but which can be changed by sleeping in a bed, using a respawn anchor, or via commands.
+Dropped items can be recovered within five minutes before they despawn.
+Players earn experience points ("xp" or "exp") by killing mobs, mining, smelting ores, breeding animals, and cooking, which can be spent on enchanting tools, armor, and weapons for added power, durability, or special effects.

-The game features two more game modes based on Survival, known as Hardcore mode and Adventure mode.
-Hardcore mode plays identically to Survival mode, but with the game's difficulty setting locked to "Hard" and with permadeath, forcing them to delete the world or explore it as a spectator after dying.
-Adventure mode was added to the game in a post-launch update, and prevents the player from directly modifying the game's world.
-It was designed primarily for use in custom maps, allowing map designers to let players experience it as intended.
+Two related modes build on Survival: Hardcore mode locks the difficulty setting to "Hard" and adds permadeath, forcing players to delete the world or continue as a spectator after dying.
+Adventure mode, added in a post-launch update, prevents players from modifying the world directly and was designed for custom maps, letting designers control how players experience them.

 Creative mode

-In Creative mode, players have access to an infinite number of all resources and items in the game through the inventory menu and can place or mine them instantly.
+In Creative mode, players have access to an infinite number of almost all resources and items in the game through the inventory menu and can place or mine them instantly.
 Players can toggle the ability to fly freely around the game world at will, and their characters usually do not take any damage nor are affected by hunger.
 The game mode helps players focus on building and creating projects of any size without disturbance.